Organizing Your Stuff can Be A Great Stress Reducer

 Here, we are not talking about simply banishing the closet clutter or developing a state-of-the-art pantry.
 We’re not talking about creating efficient laundry systems or reducing the piles of paper on your desk.
 We’re talking about filtering your objects and sorting them like a curator sorts objects in a museum.

-2. Be Aware of New Chapters in Your Life As you move through life, take a closer look at the objects surrounding you and the clothes in your closet.
-If you embrace your changing identify, you will be able to sort through objects and eliminate those that no longer have relevance, bring back bad memories, or no longer fit.
-Regardless, it is always a great stress reducer to purge those items that do nothing but provide clutter in your life.
+If you embrace your changing chapters of life, you will be able to sort through objects and eliminate those that no longer have relevance, bring back bad memories, or no longer fit.
 Keep your treasures and discard the clutter.
 If you have raised children, you remember sorting through clothes and toys and donating those no longer used by the kids.
 This same practice holds true with all of us as we continue through life chapters.

 Curators are responsible for the proper care, storage and preservation of objects.
 We are the curators of our homes, but we call these activities housekeeping chores!
 Having items properly stored-whether they are clothes, leisure related items or food stuffs, they all need a storage place.
 Keeping up with minor repairs, keeping a pantry well stocked and having an efficient laundry system are great stress reducers.
 Yes, your home is your castle and your very own living history museum.